Diabetic Foot Care

 - Cast: A cast protects your foot from injury.

-- Foam bandages: Your caregiver may wrap one or both of your feet in a cushioned bandage.
+- Foam bandages: Your healthcare provider may wrap one or both of your feet in a cushioned bandage.

 - Insoles: Insoles are pads or cushions that are put inside your shoes to help protect your feet.